Skip to Main Content

 Learn more about nasogastric (NG) tube care.

-How to care for G-tube, GJ-tube, and J-tube sites
+How to care for G-tube stoma sites

 Gastrostomy (G) tubes, gastro-jejunostomy (GJ) tubes, and jejunostomy (J) tubes are feeding tubes placed through a small opening (stoma) made in the wall of the abdomen.
 They may be long tubes or low-profile tubes.

 Once healed, the skin around the tube should be painless.
 The size and shape of the opening should just fit the size of the feeding tube.
 Healthy G-tube sites don’t need a lot of extra care.
 Daily baths with soap and water are usually all that is needed to keep the area clean.
-General care tips for feeding tube stoma sites include:

-Leaking around the tube
+Skin irritation from leaking around the tube

-Moisture and acidic stomach fluids can cause the skin to be red and irritated.
-If this occurs, clean the skin with water several times each day.
-The area will have to be cleaned more often if drainage increases.
+Leaking can occur around the tube.
+Moisture and acid in stomach fluids can cause the skin to be red and irritated.
+If this happens, clean the skin with water several times each day, or more often if needed.
 Gently dry the skin after cleaning.
-A barrier powder or ointment may be needed.
-If the skin does not improve or leaking continues or occurs in large amounts, talk to your care team.
+Your care team may recommend a barrier powder or ointment.

 Reasons for leaking around the feeding tube site include:

 • Problems with the internal balloon.
 Check the amount of water in the balloon.
 If it has less water than it should, refill with the correct amount.
 Check the balloon the next day.
 If the balloon continues to deflate, it may have a leak.
 Contact the care team for instructions.
+To check the water in the balloon:

 • Attach a syringe to the balloon port.